Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Introduction

 \section{Introduction}

 Despite the success of black hole thermodynamics, the microscopic origin of the Bekenstein-Hawking entropy remains unsettled; a variety of horizon degrees of freedom have been proposed e.g., \cite{PhysRevD.7.2333,1998PhRvL..81.4293H,1996PhLB..379...99S,1997NuPhS..57...65I,2000gr.qc.....5126A,2003PhRvL..90h1301D,2004CQGra..21.5245M,2006CQGra..23.3849D,Saravani:2012is,2021PhRvD.104l1502C,2023PhLB..84137901O,2023arXiv230404491N}, yet no single picture is universally accepted.
-In this work, we explore a conservative, geometry-based option: we treat the quasinormal (QN) modes as an effective set of near horizon excitations that can account for (at least part of) the entropy.
-The idea is to model quantum fluctuations of the spacetime geometry as superpositions of QN mode eigenstates, in close analogy with the quantization of a harmonic oscillator, where the occupation of each mode provides a natural bookkeeping of microstates.
+In this work, we explore a conservative, geometry-based option: we ask whether a minimal deformation of the near-horizon geometry can render the brick-wall mode count finite, thereby providing a controlled arena for horizon scale microphysics.
+Concretely, we focus on the high frequency near-horizon cavity (trapped) modes that dominate the brick-wall entropy in echo capable, horizonless compact objects, and we distinguish them from classical black hole quasinormal modes defined by purely ingoing conditions at the horizon and outgoing behaviour at infinity.

-The brick wall model of ’t Hooft \cite{tHooft:1984kcu,tHooft:1996rdg} remains the simplest way to estimate the canonical (thermodynamic) entropy of quantum fields around a black hole, but in the exactly spherical Schwarzschild geometry the mode sum diverges logarithmically and one is forced to introduce an ad‑hoc proper distance cutoff.
-In this paper, we show that the brick wall ultraviolet divergence disappears once the Schwarzschild exterior is perturbed by an arbitrarily small quadrupolar deformation.
+The brick-wall model of ’t Hooft \cite{tHooft:1984kcu,tHooft:1996rdg} remains the simplest way to estimate the canonical (thermodynamic) entropy of quantum fields around a black hole, but in the exactly spherical Schwarzschild geometry the mode sum diverges logarithmically and one is forced to introduce an ad‑hoc proper distance cutoff.
+In this paper, we show that the brick-wall ultraviolet divergence is self-regularized once the Schwarzschild exterior is perturbed by a sufficiently small but nonzero quadrupolar deformation.